MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 1 - ch 1/README.md

 ## Example 2 in ppt
 How many times is the basic operation executed for input size n? first what is the content? answer is 1
-When you try to put togeter the sigma the content of the sigma (the most inner sigma) the content  is always 1 because by defintion baisc operation sit eh one single statement that will be executed most of the time.
-Any given solution/algorithm you analyse you shoudl analyze only identify which line it is only 1 line
+When you try to put together the sigma the content of the sigma (the most inner sigma) the content  is always 1 because by defintion baisc operation the one single statement that will be executed most of the time.
+Any given solution/algorithm you analyse you should analyze only identify which line it is only 1 line
 - always identify 1 line ONLY so the answer is 1 content is always 1